 Osso Buco is a nineteenth century Milanese dish that, luckily, has never gone out of style.
 It's a cut of shank, cooked for hours in a slow braise of wine, tomato, carrots, celery, and onions.
-Traditionally it's made with veal but it's also delicious with pork—especially when the pork is from Red Wattle hogs, whose fat turns meltingly tender.
+Traditionally it's made with veal but it's also delicious with pork—especially when the pork is from heritage-breed hogs, whose fat turns meltingly tender.

-We'll send a group of 8 oz pieces of raw shank cut from Red Wattles raised humanely, with acess to the outdoors, given natural feed with no hormones nor antibiotics.
-Ships frozen.
+We'll send a group of 8 oz pieces of raw shank, cut to size to cook up your own hearty osso buco.
+They come from Red Wattle or Berkshire pigs raised humanely, with acess to the outdoors, given natural feed with no hormones nor antibiotics.